-Data are from the Connecticut Birth to Three data system for the entire reporting year and verified using a variety of general supervision components, including emails, ad hoc, standard data reports, on-site monitoring, self-assessments, and verification visits, and complaint data.
+These data are from the Connecticut Birth to Three data system for the entire reporting year and verified using a variety of general supervision components, including emails, ad hoc, standard data reports, on-site monitoring, self-assessments, and verification visits, and complaint data.

-During FFY21, four instances of noncompliance were identified at one program.
+During FFY22, 48 instances of noncompliance were identified at seven programs.
 In each case where the new IFSP data was missing, the state verified, using the statewide database, emails, and phone calls with local programs, that the new service was ultimately provided or that the family exited Birth to Three before the new service could be started.
-A finding letter was sent to the program, which was identified as non-compliant.
+A finding letter was sent to each of the seven programs, which were identified as non-compliant.